Love beets, but devoid of garden space? Container grown beets just might be the answer.

 Can You Grow Beets in Containers?

 Absolutely, growing beets in containers is possible.
-Almost anything that can be grown in the garden plot can be grown in a container given the proper nutrients and growing conditions.
+Almost anything that can be grown in the garden plot can be grown in a container, given the proper nutrients and growing conditions.
 Beets (Beta vulgaris) are cool season veggies that are delicious both for their tasty roots as well as for their nutrient packed leafy greens.
 With their sometimes bright green to variegated foliage, often with red stems and veining, beets are a colorful vegetable to grow on the patio or lanai and the care of potted beets is simple.
 Beets can be planted in the spring or fall, or both for a double crop!

 How to Grow Beets in a Container

 First of all when growing beets in containers, pick your beet variety, of which there are a number of choices.
 Next, select a pot with at least 6 inches (15 cm.) of depth.
 Fill the pot with potting soil amended with organic matter like compost.
 While they are tolerant of low fertility, beets like well-draining soil with a pH of between 6.5 and 7.
 Propagate by seed when temps are between 50-85 F. (10-29 C.), although germination will still occur if temperatures are as low as 40 F. (4 C.) and as high as 90 (32 C.).
 Plant the seeds ¾ of an inch (1.9 cm.) deep and, if room in the pot or planter, in rows spaced about a foot apart.
 Seedlings will emerge within five to eight days or if cooler up to two weeks.
 You will likely have to thin the seedlings when they are 4-5 inches (10-12.7 cm.) tall.
 The beauty here is that you can eat the seedlings!
 Cut, don't pull, the seedlings out, which can damage the roots of abutting plants.
 Situate the growing beets in containers in full sun.